Limnoria/Limnoria-doc/develop/using_utils.rst

 The Commands Format Already Covers
 ----------------------------------

-These commands aren't necessary because you can achieve them more easily by using the format command, but they exist if you decide you want to use them anyway though it is greatly discouraged for general use.
+These commands are also accessible via the ``format`` function, but they exist if you want to use them separately as well.

 * commaAndify(seq, comma=",", And="and") - transforms a list of items into a
   comma separated list with an "and" preceding the last element.
 For example,